elastic/elasticsearch-rails/opensearch-model/README.md

 #### Pagination

 You can implement pagination with the `from` and `size` search parameters.
 However, search results can be automatically paginated with the [`kaminari`](http://rubygems.org/gems/kaminari) or [`will_paginate`](https://github.com/mislav/will_paginate) gems.
-(The pagination gems must be added before the Elasticsearch gems in your Gemfile, or loaded first in your application.)
+(The pagination gems must be added before the OpenSearch gems in your Gemfile, or loaded first in your application.)

 If Kaminari or WillPaginate is loaded, use the familiar paging methods: